+With all this available, I’m connecting with friends to schedule events over the next few months.
 Now Playing Utah is a great place to start.
 It’s a central location to read about upcoming shows and exhibits with links to purchase tickets.
 I can also browse events that I didn’t even consider but am reading about nevertheless because the information is all right there.
 Public radio, local newspapers, and posters at my favorite Salt Lake County haunts remind me to scan the lineups of the concert bands coming to town.
 Online, I’m also quickly scanning for discounted days and extended summer hours for the zoo, aviary, and the museums so I can share.
 The quicker it is to look up the information on dates, times, and prices, the easier.
 And if I can share the info quickly with friends via Facebook or IM on my mobile phone – even better!

 If Lauryn Hill isn’t your vibe, there’s a good chance one or more of the acts coming to Red Butte, Twilight, or Sandy this year will be.
 I love the broad programming that goes into each of these venues, whether jazz, big band, pop, rock or country.
 On a lovely summer evening I can be moving my feet or thrumming my fingers to the beat.
 I’m already looking forward to this year’s musicians.

 So what are you and your friends planning for in the next few months?